amit142857/amit142857.github.io/README.md

 ### Content 🖋

-**1. Portfolio Content:**\
+**1. amit142857 Content:**\
-Customize the portfolio content by modifying or adding JSON translation files within the [`assets/translations`](assets/translations) folder.
+Customize the amit142857 content by modifying or adding JSON translation files within the [`assets/translations`](assets/translations) folder.
 Don't forget to [re-generate your localization files](#generate-localization-files) to see your changes when working locally.
 For an understanding of how JSON translation files are structured, refer to the [translation template](docs/translation-template.md)

 If you add or remove a JSON translation file, remember to update the `languages` key in your other translation files.
 Also, update the supported locales in the [`lib/src/localization/app_localizations.dart`](lib/src/localization/app_localizations.dart)